utreja-shivam/personal-website/content/project/story/index.md

 **Approach II**

-Automatically selecting a sequence of events that meet a set of criteria and can be told as a story; Knowledge-intensive: Rely on a priori defined domain models about fictional worlds, including characters, places, and actions that can be performed.
+Automatically selecting a sequence of events that meet a set of criteria and can be told as a story.
+Knowledge-intensive: Rely on a priori defined domain models about fictional worlds, including characters, places, and actions that can be performed.